-What is Uncaught URIError: URI malformed
+What is Uncaught URIError: URI malformed?

-error occurs in JavaScript when you use a URI (Uniform Resource Identifier) handling function like decodeURI()
+The Uncaught URIError: URI malformed error occurs in JavaScript when you use a URI (Uniform Resource Identifier) handling function like decodeURI() or decodeURIComponent() with a string that is not a valid URI component.

 These functions expect a specific format, and if they encounter character sequences that don’t conform to the URI specification (e.g., a lone ‘%’ sign not followed by two hex digits), they throw this error.